Page updated 29 October 2020

 It's October and Diana and I try to make arrangements to go canoeing with friends Izy and Kevin at Hickling, but it doesn't work out that way.

-I get an invitation to assist with the launch of a friend's Pirate at the boatyard just a mile from home and then go on the initial voyage to his mooring at Barton Broad.
+I get an invitation to assist with the launch of Ian's Pirate at the boatyard just a mile from home and then go on the initial voyage to his mooring at Barton Broad.

 Diana and I celebrate her birthday and our anniversary on a dayboat hired from Maycraft at Potter Heigham.
 Note I say "celebrate" not "spend" as the trip was on the day after those two events.